United States House Committee on the Judiciary

-The U.S. House Committee on the Judiciary, also called the House Judiciary Committee, is a standing committee of the United States House of Representatives.
+The United States House Committee on the Judiciary, also called the House Judiciary Committee, is a standing committee of the United States House of Representatives.
 It is charged with overseeing the administration of justice within the federal courts, federal administrative agencies, and federal law enforcement entities.
 The Judiciary Committee is often involved in the impeachment process against federal officials.
 Because of the legal nature of its oversight, committee members usually have a legal background, but this is not required.

-In the 118th Congress, the chairman of the committee is Republican Jim Jordan of Ohio, and the ranking minority member is Democrat Jerry Nadler of New York.
+In the 119th Congress, the chair of the committee is Republican Jim Jordan of Ohio, and the ranking minority member is Democrat Jamie Raskin of Maryland.

 History

 The committee was created on June 3, 1813, for the purpose of considering legislation related to the judicial system.
 This committee approved impeachment resolutions/articles of impeachment against presidents in four instances: against Andrew Johnson (in 1867), Richard Nixon (in 1974), Bill Clinton (in 1998), and Donald Trump (in 2019).

-In the 115th Congress, the chairman of the committee was Republican Bob Goodlatte of Virginia, and the ranking minority member was initially Democrat John Conyers of Michigan.
+In the 115th Congress, the chair of the committee was Republican Bob Goodlatte of Virginia, and the ranking minority member was initially Democrat John Conyers of Michigan.
 On November 26, 2017, Conyers stepped down from his position as ranking member, while he faced an ethics investigation.
 On November 28, 2017, Jerrold Nadler of New York was named as acting ranking member.

 In the 116th Congress, the House flipped from Republican to Democratic control.
 Doug Collins, a Republican from Georgia's 9th congressional district, became ranking member and served from 2019 to 2020.
-In early 2020, Collins stepped down from his leadership position when he became a candidate in the 2020 special election held to replace retiring U.S. Senator Johnny Isakson.
+In early 2020, Collins stepped down from his leadership position when he became a candidate in the 2020 special election held to replace retiring U.S. senator Johnny Isakson.
 Under House Republican rules, members must relinquish leadership positions if they launch a bid for another office.
 Collins was succeeded as ranking member by Jordan, who represents Ohio's 4th congressional district, but who has never taken a bar examination or practiced law.